alyona0909/Reseach-of-football-clubs-wins/README.md

-# Reseach of football clubs wins
+# Research of football clubs wins

 This notebook answers a question:
 * How have the win percentages for the four major Moscow football teams change over the last thirty years?